 There are several advantages of a temporal thermometer.
 First, they are as accurate as a rectal temperature reading (the gold standard for accuracy, but not for comfort).
-The noninvasive nature of temporal thermometers makes them a much more preferred method to take temperatures, and caregivers can rest assured temporal thermometers take into account the ambient temperature when taking a reading.
+The noninvasive nature of temporal thermometers makes them a much more preferred method to take temperatures, and healthcare professionals can rest assured temporal thermometers take into account the ambient temperature when taking a reading.
 Temporal thermometers also self-calibrate after every reading.

-Temporal thermometers can also be cleaned with alcohol wipes, making probe cover usage optional and providing the lowest total cost of ownership for this essential tool in senior care.
+Temporal thermometers can also be cleaned with alcohol wipes, making probe cover usage optional and providing the lowest total cost of ownership for this essential tool in Senior Living and Healthcare settings.
 When choosing temporal thermometers, also look at warranty coverage.

 As with all clinical equipment, proper maintenance and collection factors will impact reading accuracy.
 For the most accurate temporal artery thermometer readings, these can include:

 - The lens should be cleaned every two weeks

-- Readings should wait to be taken 10 minutes after a resident comes in from a cold or warm environment
+- Wait to take readings until 10 minutes after a patient comes in from a cold or warm environment

 - Wearing a hat or having long hair can result in a high reading